-In today’s world, network-ready, DNS-dependent devices are ubiquitous as well as the attacks that are mounted on them.
-Attackers frequently use DNS for data theft , denial-of-service, and other malicious activity.
-Without DNS logging, some types of security breaches would go completely undetected until the consequences of such a breach reveal some irreparable damage, only to be noticed days or weeks later.
+In today’s connected world, network-ready, DNS-dependent devices are ubiquitous.
+The attacks that are mounted against them are equally ubiquitous.
+Attackers frequently use DNS for data theft, denial-of-service, and other malicious activity.
+Without DNS logging, some security breaches could go completely undetected, until the — potentially irreparable — consequences of such a breach are felt days or weeks later.

-- By proactively monitoring DNS audit logs, network administrators can quickly detect and respond to cyberattacks.
+- Network administrators can quickly detect and respond to cyberattacks by proactively monitoring DNS audit logs.

-- With an effective logging strategy responsible for forwarding quality events to a SIEM, the brunt of intrusion detection can be automated, giving security operations center (SOC) personnel more time for analyzing suspicious alerts and working on security tasks of a more proactive nature.
+- With an effective log strategy that forwards quality event data to a SIEM, the brunt of intrusion detection can be automated.
+Security operations center (SOC) personnel have more time to analyze suspicious alerts and proactively work on security tasks.

-- Aggregating DNS logs using a centralized log collection strategy while filtering out low-quality events can significantly boost threat detection efficiency.
-Some fringe benefits of this approach are:
+Aggregating DNS logs using a centralized log collection strategy, while filtering out low-quality events, can significantly boost threat detection efficiency.
+Some benefits of this approach are:

-- The cost of storage and processing are reduced since filtering drops the majority of events which are of little or no security interest.
+- The cost of storage and processing is reduced since filtering drops the majority of events that are of little or no security interest.

-- Event correlation is much easier to realize with streams of events being sent to a centralized logging server where they are aggregated.
+- Understanding and contextualizing events is much easier when streams of events are sent to a centralized logging location.

-- GDPR and other compliance obligations are more easily fulfilled when combined with this centralized architecture and the ability to filter and securely forward specific events needed for compliance to a secure storage location for archival.
+- GDPR and other compliance obligations are more easily fulfilled.
+Filter and securely forward specific events — necessary for compliance — to a secure storage location for archival.

 How NXLog Enterprise Edition can help with DNS monitoring